 SOURCE: Colorado Goldfields Inc.

-The Pride of the West Mill ("Mill") is located 5.3 miles northeast of Silverton, Colorado.
-The Mill is located on approximately 120 acres of patented mining claims on San Juan County Road 2, within a nine air-mile radius of the Champion, Silver Wing Mine, the King Solomon Mine, and many other mine properties.
-The Mill is located within the famous "San Juan Triangle" mining center of southwestern Colorado, which also includes the historic mining towns of Telluride and Ouray, and encompasses one of the most richly mineralized areas of North America.
+The Pride of the West Mill, near Silverton, Colorado is located within the famous "San Juan Triangle" mining center of southwestern Colorado, which also includes the historic mining towns of Telluride and Ouray, and encompasses one of the most richly mineralized areas of North America.
+The mill has the capability to process five metals: gold, silver, copper, lead, and zinc.
+The mill has an ultimate capacity of 700 tons per day.

 About Colorado Goldfields Inc.

-The Company has made available a current CGFI Fact Sheet in PDF format at http://www.cologold.com/uploads/CGFIFactSheet.pdf.
+The Company has made available a current CGFIA Fact Sheet in PDF format at http://www.cologold.com/uploads/CGFIFactSheet.pdf.

 Notice regarding forward-looking statements